mcore1976/antispy-jammer/README.md

 - MOSFET IRF 4115 < optional > + MOSFET DRIVER TC4420/IXDI614PI - if no Audio amplifier TPA3116D2/PAM4803 used
 - Diodes for 2AMP or more ( 1N400X series)  < optional >
 - 2 x 10K resistors 0.25Watt < optional >
-- When using MOSFET+DRIVER must additionally use High Current coils ( depending on availability : one 3.3 miliHenr coil per each 6 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers ) - current best setup is single 15MILIHENR coil per each 2 transducers < optional >
+- When using MOSFET+DRIVER must additionally use High Current coils ( depending on availability : one 3.3 miliHenr coil per each 3 transducers OR one  4.7 miliHenr coil per each 4 transducers OR one  6.8 miliHenr coil per each 6 transducers ) -  < optional >

 The transducer set may be connected directly to the TPA3116D2 output or through the diode and IRF MOSFET.